Data Science

 You can test your model with different images in the sample-images

-folder.
-But even better you can upload your own images.
-Take some pictures with your laptop or smartphone of a fedora on the floor and upload them into the sample_images
+folder, or even better, you can upload your own images.
+Take some pictures with your laptop or smartphone of a the fedora on the floor and upload them into the sample_images

-variable before running the notebook again AND that the format of the images you take have a kvadratic resolution.
+variable before running the notebook again AND that the format of the images you take is set to square resolution.
 This can be adjusted in most smartphones today.
-If you dont use a kvadratic resolution, the printed bounding boxes may be painted in the wrong areas of the pcitures.
+If you dont use square resolution, the printed bounding boxes may be drawn in the wrong areas of the pictures.

 If you see multiple bounding boxes over your fedoras, that means you may need to filter out object detections with a lower score.
 By default the code filters out anything with a lower confidence score that 0.3.
 Search for the code |